SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 permalink: /class/magic-user/tiefling
 ---

+_Your parents were horrible people ..._

 <ins>Starting Equipment</ins><br>
 An edgy black Leather Armor, a Trident, a Cloak to hide your features.

 <ins>Starting Skills</ins><br>
-Your choice of Child of the Devil, Resourceful Urchin, or Dark Commander.
+Your choice of Child of the Devil, Resourceful Urchin, Weary World Wanderer or Dark Conqueror.

 For every Tiefling template you have, you gain a **Spell Dice** and a **Sign of the Devil**.